Gabrielshow/Gabrielshow/README.md

 - 💞️ I’m looking to collaborate on various Full-stack and Software development Projects
 - 📫 You can reach me: adefelashogbanmu@gmail.com, https://adefela.vercel.app/, https://Gabrielshow.vercel.app/
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Love to code 24/7
+- ⚡ Fun fact: Love to code 24/7, Am a Lisper and finally a bloody Leeter!
 - 🐐Proud to be a Taurus♉